d-a-v-i-d-w-r-i-g-h-t/e-commerce-back-end/README.md

 ## Description

 For this project, I had to build the back end for an e-commerce site.
-I had to take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+I had to take a working Express.js API and configure it to use the [MySQl 2](https://www.npmjs.com/package/mysql2/v/2.1.0) and [Sequelize](https://www.npmjs.com/package/sequelize/v/6.34.0) packages to interact with a [MySQL](https://www.mysql.com/) database.
+I also used the [dotenv](https://www.npmjs.com/package/dotenv/v/8.2.0) package to store sensitive data, including the MySQL username, password, and database name.

+The application contains three models: **Product**, **Category**, and **Tag**.
+All three models have full **Create, Read, Update, and Delete** (CRUD) capability, including
+- GET all,
+- GET one by id,
+- POST (create),
+- PUT (update), and
+- DELETE.

+Additionally, the models include proper association methods:
+- **Category** and **Product** have a *one-to-many* association.
+A category can have many products, but a product can have only one category.
+- **Tag** and **Product** have a *many-to-many* association.
+A tag can be assigned to many different products, and a product can be assigned to many different tags.

 This application wasn't deployed, so I created a walkthrough video that demonstrates its functionality.
 A link to the video is provided below in the [Usage](#usage) section.

-The database contains three tables: Products, Categories, and Tags.
-All three tables have full Create, Read, Update, and Delete (CRUD) capability, including GET all, GET one by id, POST (create), PUT (update), and DELETE.

 ## Installation